ejsiron/CertWAC/README.md

 ## Packages

-Choose one of the two optional release packages
+You can download release builds from the [Releases page](https://github.com/ejsiron/CertWAC/releases).
+Choose one of the two packages:

 ### Standalone EXE